bougenville/ktmm/README.md

 This little guy will move your mouse back and forth a tiny little bit every second; and you won't even notice it!

+Works well in companies where you can't stop your computer from Idling and things start showing as you're away when you've decided to go relax on the beach!

 ## 1. Get Setup